alfredodiaz53/big-bang/docs/developer/package-integration/monitoring-label-scraping.md

           prometheus.io/port: "10250"
           prometheus.io/path: "/metrics"
       serviceMonitor:
-        enabled: false  # set to true to enable monitoring if the service is not already being scraped
+        enabled: false  # set to true to enable monitoring if the service is not already being scraped.
+This is an easily re-producible example but ideally the app will not ship with a serviceMonitor.

 note: The example above is for the metrics-server application, you will need to update the service annotations to match your application.
 Also note that metrics-server is already being scraped by a local serviceMonitor, so you will need to disable it so label scraping can be enabled.
 ```